-This Raspberry Frosé is one of my new favorite wine cocktails, and one my friends are fans of too.
-I created this recipe and four more for the California Wines Fresh & Delicious California Wine Cocktails ebook, which you can download for free.
+This Raspberry Frosé is one of my favorite wine cocktails, and one my friends are fans of too.
+I created this wine slush recipe and four more for the California Wines Fresh & Delicious California Wine Cocktails ebook, which you can download for free.

 This cocktail feels (and tastes) like a bright pink celebration of summer.
-Whip it up in an ice cream machine or a blender, just make sure you allow plenty of time for freezing.
-The sweetness in the finished cocktail will vary based on the wine you choose and the natural sugar in the fruit.
-Either method delivers equally delicious results – although the ice cream machine has less waiting, which I appreciate.
+Once you've blended up the base, you can pour it in an ice cream machine or freeze it and pop it back in the blender.
+Either way, make sure you allow plenty of time for freezing before planning to serve.
+The sweetness in the finished wine slush cocktail will vary based on the wine you choose and the natural sugar in the fruit.
+Both methods deliver equally delicious results - although the ice cream machine has less waiting, which I appreciate.

-My friend Meg took the photos for the ebook, and shared her favorite wine cocktail too: this Strawberry Lemon Smash.
-That one is loaded with fresh strawberries and tangy lemons and sparkling wine, so it’s definitely worth a try.
-You’ll notice we covered them with flowers – we are both edible flower fans, so when we ask each other if they are overkill, we already know the answer. 🙂 (Check out my Edible Flower Pistachio Shortbread Cookies!)
-Feel free to make your sans blooms.
+My friend Meg recently shared her favorite summer wine cocktail too: this Strawberry Lemon Smash.
+It's loaded with fresh strawberries, tangy lemons and sparkling wine, and definitely worth a try.
+You'll notice we're both edible flower fans, so when we ask each other if they are overkill, we already know the answer. 🙂 (Check out my Edible Flower Pistachio Shortbread Cookies!)
+Feel free to make yours sans blooms.

 I honestly can't wait for you to pour yourself a Raspberry Frosé and let me know what you think!
 If savory cocktails are up your alley, try this Farmers Market wine cocktail next.